 The SLIMM model therefore predicts a U-shape function of memory against schema congruency; a pattern we have recently found after training people with artificial schema (Greve et al., 2019).
 Furthermore, SLIMM predicts that the two ends of this U-shape should be functionally dissociable, given that they are based on different brain systems.
 We also found behavioural support for this, with the advantage of congruent but not incongruent information extending to post-encoding processes, and the advantage of incongruent but not congruent information extending to incidental contextual information.
 We are currently replicating this U-shape using more realistic schema (e.g, objects you might find in a kitchen), implemented with immersive virtual reality.

 It has been claimed that individuals with amnesia following hippocampal damage can explicitly learn new object-name associations within a single session as well as controls, following a “fast mapping” (FM) procedure.
 This procedure, inspired by claims in the developmental literature about how infants acquire vocabulary, involved participants inferring the new name from a question that related the new object to a familiar object.
 This claim attracted our interest not only for its rehabilitative potential, but also because of the theoretical claims of rapid cortical learning, independent of MTL (consistent with our SLIMM model above).
 Unfortunately, we are still yet to find compelling evidence for FM in our own work.
 For example, we failed to find any evidence that the FM procedure helps memory in healthy, older individuals, despite MRI-confirmed hippocampal shrinkage (Greve et al., 2014).
 Instead, FM performance, like memory performance under standard explicit encoding (EE), correlated with hippocampal volume.
-We have also failed to find any FM advantage in three individuals with confirmed hippocampal damage, nor been able to dissect the cognitive components essential for FM, and nor have we found evidence of an FM advantage in implicit tests of memory, leading us to question the adult FM paradigm in a recent review (Cooper et al, 2018).
+We have also failed to find any FM advantage in three individuals with confirmed hippocampal damage, nor been able to dissect the cognitive components essential for FM (Cooper et al, 2019a), and nor have we found evidence of an FM advantage in implicit tests of memory.
+This led us to question the adult FM paradigm in a recent review (Cooper et al, 2019b), upon which a number of experts commented, to which we wrote a final reply (Cooper et al, 2019c).
 We hypothesize that fast mapping into cortex requires stronger schema than provided by the above FM procedure.

 There have also been claims that individuals with hippocampal damage can benefit from “unitization”, whereby two new items are bound into a single unit during encoding.
 For example, memory for the pairing of the words “cloud” and “lawn” benefits when encoded with a definition (“a garden used for sky-gazing”) compared to completion of a sentence (“the cloud could be seen from the lawn”).
 However, we found no support for our hypothesis that unitization is a special case of schematization, in that we found no evidence of generalisation from one pairing (cloud-lawn) to a related one (moon-lawn), as would be predicted from an abstract structure like a schema (Tibon et al, 2018).
 Thus unitization seems to be a different type of hippocampal-independent learning, which warrants further investigation, particularly for rehabilitative potential for memory problems following brain injury and ageing.